KevinNovak/MSL-Bumper/README.md

       * Whether or not this script should wait a random amount of time between actions.
       * Recommended to leave enabled.
     * **min**:
-      * The minimum amount of time in seconds to wait.
+      * Minimum time to wait between actions in seconds.
     * **max**:
-      * The maximum amount of time in seconds to wait.
+      * Maximum time to wait between actions in seconds.
   * **typingDelays**:
     * **enabled**:
       * Whether or not to type with delays (rather than instantaneously).